-Donald Trump remains the favorite of GOP primary voters.
-But that hasn’t stopped another 14 candidates from jumping into the race for the Republican nomination in the hopes that they can dethrone him — or at least interview for a position in the next administration.
+Donald Trump remains the overwhelming favorite of GOP primary voters.
+But that hasn’t stopped more than a dozen candidates from staying in the race for the Republican nomination in the hopes that they can dethrone him — or at least vie for a position in a potential second Trump administration.

 The former president, who announced his candidacy in November, has been increasingly dominant in polling.
-His closest competitor, Florida Gov. Ron DeSantis, is trailing him by more than 40 percentage points on average as of late August.
+His closest competitor, Florida Gov. Ron DeSantis, is trailing him by nearly 50 percentage points on average as of November.

-Everyone else is currently polling in single digits, and all seem to have failed in their attempts to use the first GOP debate to eat into Trump’s lead.
-And in the wake of that debate, Miami Mayor Francis Suarez — who couldn’t muster the level of support needed to appear on the debate stage — became the first candidate to end their bid for president.
+Everyone else is currently polling in single digits, and all seem to have failed in their attempts to use the first three GOP debates to eat into Trump’s lead.
+And after running behind other top contenders, South Carolina Sen. Tim Scott became the sixth candidate to end their bid for president on November 12.

 Here’s everything you need to know about the GOP contenders.